vapoursynth/vapoursynth/doc/functions/loadpluginavs.rst

    The compatibility module can work with a large number of Avisynth's plugins.
    However, the wrapping is not complete, so the following things will cause
    problems:

+      * The plugin expects YUY2 or RGB32 input.
+In this case provide input in either YUV422P8 or RGB24 format pass compatpack=True as an argument to the Avisynth function.
       * The plugin tries to call env->invoke().
         These calls are ignored when it is safe to do so, but otherwise they will most likely trigger a fatal error.